preservim/vim-wordy/README.markdown

 * Includes 16 dictionaries covering different types of word usage
 * Buffer-scoped configuration (leaves your global settings alone)
 * Unicode-friendly, including support for ‘typographic quotes’
-* User-configurable ring of dictionaries
+* Supports a user-configurable ring of dictionaries

 ## What is _wordy_?